Marion in her own words

 I have been teaching photography for 8 years and, since 2014, have run photography workshops in Portugal and Vancouver with my colleague, Fernando Picarra.

 I am passionate about teaching and love helping others “see” with new eyes and capture images either in photography or in paintings that make their heart sing.
-I am a member of the BC Alliance for Arts and Culture, the Arts Council of Surrey, Langley Arts Council, the Arts Council of New Westminster, and a supporting member of the Federation of Canadian Artists.
+I am a member of the Arts Council of Surrey, Langley Arts Council, the Arts Council of New Westminster, and a supporting member of the Federation of Canadian Artists.

 Currently, my artistic expression includes intuitive, spontaneous abstract impressions in acrylic, watercolour, pen and ink on paper and canvas, as well as alcohol ink on Yupo paper.
 I enjoy mark making with everything from brushes and found objects with paint to oil pastels, Posca Pens, markers, and charcoal.

 I have recently returned from living in a small village near Sintra, Portugal and look forward to teaching a variety of art and photography workshops in Vancouver and surrounding area.